hotpotcookie/hotpotcookie/content/docs/org/contribution/_index.md

   - [title - site](URL) // list of all the sites that you may cite or use
   - [Introduction to Log4j - **Medium***](https:..) // citation example from the format above
   ```
-  **when** all the needed files are ready, including the post and the images, you can finally stage all those resources and commit it. **here** is the snippet with the relative path to the corresponding files
+  **when** all the needed files are ready, including the post and the images, you can finally stage all those resources and commit it. **here** is the snippet with the relative path to the corresponding files.

   ```markdown
 $ git add content/posts/blog/embedding-log4shell-to-badusb-for-rat.md